 iOS | Mobile - IT Security.
 Libraries/Toolkits/Etc | iOS.
 URL Schemes | iOS.
 Testing/Debugging | iOS.
 Tutorials for iPhone / iOS Developers and Gamers.
 Five links iOS developers should bookmark.
 Find out why Steve Dryall considers these online resources essentials for iOS developers, and then post your go-to links in the discussion.

 If you're like me, you're a serial bookmarker when it comes to using the web.
 Even if URLs could be remembered, why bother when you can just store them in a handy file for reference later?
 Even the earliest cellular phones had the ability to store phone numbers and with caller ID -- this transformed into another form of bookmarking.
 From my list of bookmarks, these are the five links that I consider essentials for iOS app developers.
 Be sure to help your fellow developers by listing your favorite iOS online resources in this post's discussion.
 1: Snipplr Snipplr ( is one of my favourite code repositories.
+2: ShareKit ShareKit ( makes it incredibly easy for you to add sharing features to your app.
+3: InAppsSettingsKit All mobile developers will eventually face the need for application settings in their apps.
 A Guide To iOS SDK For Web Designers.
 Advertisement As a designer looking to broaden your skill set, you’ve decided that learning how to make native apps for Apple’s iOS platform is an attractive and potentially lucrative prospect.